Chapter 3: Student Accountability

 - Damage to University property or property of others, including, but not limited to, vandalism;

 - Lewd or lascivious conduct or expression;

-- Threats of violence against another person or harassment (see also University policy on harassment based on bias), or intimidation that unreasonably impairs the security or privacy of another person;
+- Threats of violence against another person or harassment, intimidation, or other action that unreasonably impairs the security or privacy of another person;

 - Forgery, alteration, or misuse of University or other documents, records, or identification, impersonating a University official or any other person;